You accepted their offer! But now the work really starts.

 - DUE DILIGENCE PERIOD -

-Depending on the source of funding for the buyer, it could take several weeks before before actually closing.
+Depending on the source of funding for the buyer, it could take several weeks before actually closing.
 This period is also commonly referred to as the "due diligence" period.

-The lender will require an appraisal and additional inspections like for wood destroying organisms (or WDO, the termite inspection).
+The lender will require an appraisal and additional inspections like for things wood destroying organisms (or WDO, the termite inspection).

 The title company will likely require a survey to ensure accurate dimensions and acreage, and that none of your neighbors have encroached upon your property lines.
 The buyer usually covers these costs.